I'm Not Alone

 As a crucial part of my role at I'm Not Alone, I led the development of an atomic design system using Figma.
 By following the atomic design methodology and creating a strict brand style guide, we experienced drastic improvements in design and development collaboration and a 50% reduction in deployment times.

-By establishing consistent design elements, such as typography, color palette, and layout structure, we ensured a seamless and cohesive user experience that is widely accessible to all users.
+By implementing consistent design elements such as typography, color palette, and layout structure, I ensured a seamless and cohesive user experience that is accessible to all users.

 Typography